 This might seem obvious, but take a moment to put the charity's name into a search engine.
 If you start to see complaints or negative news, investigate further.
 There are legitimate charities that have some negative news unfairly, so that by itself is not a reason to disqualify your donation.
 That being said, there's enough worthy causes out there that you can choose where your dollars go without extra baggage.

 A word on political groups

 There's a seemingly unlimited number of political groups that want your money out there.
-It's a your own choice about contributing to those, but do watch out for some of the language these organizations (of all political stripes) use to solicit money.
-You may agree with the organization about a worthy cause, but that along does not make the organization a charity.
+It's your own choice about contributing to those, but do watch out for some of the language these organizations (of all political stripes) use to solicit money.
+You may agree with the organization about a worthy cause, but that alone does not make the organization a charity.
 Don't let the soliciting organization conflate what they deem a worthy cause with what a non-profit does.

 With a little additional effort, you can prevent scammers from profiting by exploiting your goodwill.

 We help Christian families on their journey to financial freedom.
 If you would like more posts from us on how to balance what's truly important with your finances, please sign up for our free newsletter.
 If you’d like to hear more about how Intrepid Eagle Finance helps families manage their financial lives, click here to learn more and schedule a free consultation.